top of page

 Board of Directors

-As a 501c3 organization, the Kalamazoo Experiential Learning Center is run by a Board of Directors.
-These community individuals give of their time and talents to help make the Kalamazoo Experiential Learning Center successful.
+As a 501(c)(3) organization, the Kalamazoo Experiential Learning Center is run by a Board of Directors.
+These individuals from around the Kalamazoo community give their time and talents to help make the Kalamazoo Experiential Learning Center successful.
 Our organization wouldn’t be possible without them and their support.
+Please continue reading to meet the board:

-Bob miller is a Community Advocate.
-As the former WMU Associate Vice President for Community Outreach, his leadership as a conduit between the University and the community helped to provide direction for programming and educational enrichment.
-His involvement with downtown stakeholders and business development helps to connect college students in entrepreneurial development.
+Bob is recently retired and previously served as Assistant Vice President for Community Relations.
+His leadership was a conduit between the University and the community and continues to provide direction for programming and educational enrichment.
+His current involvement with downtown stakeholders and business development helps to connect college students in entrepreneurial development.

 Abby comes to the KELC Board with representation as the founding members of the Kalamazoo Holiday